 To the members of Modern Insulators Limited

-Report on the Financial Statements
+Report on the Audit of the Financial Statements Qualified

 Basis for Qualified Opinion

 Provision for taxation including interest estimated at Rs.1134.51 Lacs for the yearended 31 March 2019 (Previous Year Rs.475.71 Lacs; upto the year Rs.1610.22 Lacs) has notbeen made in accounts in view of the proposed amalgamation under the provisions ofCompanies Act 2013.
 (Refer note no. 34 (iv)).